adamclear/AirBnB_clone/README.md

 (hbnb) show BaseModel 4b109f3d-0f26-4f12-bd70-59c236afb7ed
 ```

-## all -- print a string reprenstaion of all objects or all objects of a specific class
+## all -- print a string representation of all objects or all objects of a specific class
 ### Usage:
 To show all objects:<br>
 > all